adamkski/hockey-pool/README.md

 playoffs.

 Some players will have had more playoffs experience than others so that seems like a good place to start.
+I’ll count how many playoffs each player was in starting from 2011 (where my data begins).

 ``` r
 # add number of past playoffs each player's been in